Back

 Setup

 But because we realise setup can still fail, translation no longer “depends” on setup finishing.
-Now the pipeline looks like this:
+Now the pipeline looks something like this:

 • Upload: send files and confirm success.